 Who are the Tat speaking peoples, and from where did they come?
-They believe themselves to be descended from Jews taken during the Assyrian captivity and displaced to the cities of the Medes, who spoke a dialect of Old Persian.
+They believe themselves to be descended from Jewish taken during the Assyrian captivity and displaced to the cities of the Medes, who spoke a dialect of Old Persian.
 The Tat language is based on Persian, just like Iran's Farsi language.
 Interestingly enough, the Tat language is spoken today by Muslim and even Christian peoples, as well as Jewish ones.

-Formerly many Tat speaking Jews lived in the Caucasus Mountains of the former Soviet Union (FSU).
+Formerly many Tat speaking Jewish lived in the Caucasus Mountains of the former Soviet Union (FSU).
 Today most of these people, also known as mountain Jews, have left the FSU.
 Many are still scattered in southern Russia's mountainous Daghestan region and neighboring Azerbaijan.
 Yet one fourth of them live in Brooklyn, New York, and about half now live in Israel.

-Bukharan Jews are an indigenous group within Uzbekistan and Tajikistan.
+Bukharan Jewish are an indigenous group within Uzbekistan and Tajikistan.
 They are known as "Bukharan" because they settled primarily in Bukhara, Uzbekistan; but, they prefer to be known as "Israel" or "Yahudi."
 They claim descent from the ten tribes of Israel who were exiled to Persia in the fifth century.
 They speak Bokhara, a Jewish dialect of Tajik.
-Some Jews also live in India, mainly in Bombay and the surrounding areas.
+Some Jewish also live in India, mainly in Bombay and the surrounding areas.
 They are known as Bene Israel ("the Children of Israel").
 They speak an Indo-Aryan language called Marathi.

 During Soviet rule, both Bukharan men and women worked in factories that produced butter, bricks, or textiles.
 Recently, they have returned to many of their traditional crafts, such as shoemaking, hairdressing, tailoring, and photography.
 The women are particularly known for their dancing at both Jewish and Muslim weddings.
-There are also a large number of well-educated Bukharan Jews working as engineers, doctors, teachers, and musicians.
+There are also a large number of well-educated Bukharan Jewish working as engineers, doctors, teachers, and musicians.

-In Bombay, the Jews are employed in numerous professions.
+In Bombay, the Jewish are employed in numerous professions.
 Some of them work in the service industry, or as clerks, mechanics, white-collar workers, and skilled laborers.
 A significant number are professionals such as doctors, teachers, and lawyers.

 Most Bombay Jewish families are typical nuclear families.
 That is, they are composed of a man, a woman, and their dependents.
-In order to keep wealth and prestige within the family, the Bombay Jews have traditionally preferred marriage between cousins.
+In order to keep wealth and prestige within the family, the Bombay Jewish have traditionally preferred marriage between cousins.
 Divorce is completely disapproved of and is very uncommon.

 Each of these Jewish communities needs to be introduced to Jesus, their Messiah.
-Intercession must be made for the Jews if they are to come to an understanding of the Gospel and a saving knowledge of Christ.
+Intercession must be made for the Jewish if they are to come to an understanding of the Gospel and a saving knowledge of Christ.

-* Pray for a spiritual hunger among the many Jewish Tats who view their "Jewishness" as an ethnic identity but with no religious belief.
+Pray for a spiritual hunger among the many Jewish Tats who view their "Jewishness" as an ethnic identity but with no religious belief.

-* Pray that the Jewish people will understand that Jesus is the long-awaited Messiah.
+Pray that Jewish people will understand that Jesus is the long-awaited Messiah.

 |Profile Source: Bethany World Prayer Center / Global Prayer Digest|